Introduction

 Freely available, open source software for manipulation of SPM files; supports very many formats, contains many analysis tools.
 Available for Linux, Windows and MAC OS.
 Frequently updated.
 Available here. (http://www.gwyddion.net)

 Freely available software that supports many SPM file formats; and has many analysis tools.
-It was developed by an AFM manufacturer for use with their instrument, but also supports very many other file formats.
-Unlike many third party programs, has good support for force curves as well.
-Frequently updated.
-Available here. (http://www.nanotec.es)
+I personally like a lot the 3D rendering results from WSxM.
+It was originally developed by an AFM manufacturer for use with their instrument, but is now completely independent and supports very many other file formats.
+Unlike many third party programs, has support for force curves as well.
+Was frequently updated and available here. (http://www.wsxm.es/) - This link is now dead, if anyone knows of a current website, please let me know.

 FemtoScan Online

 Commercial software from a manufacturer, but loads lots of (about 20) other formats.
 30-days trial has no functional limitations.
 English and Russian user interface.
-It seems to be quite capable software, but my experience with it is limited.
+It seems to be quite capable software, if a little cryptic.
 Available here. (http://www.nanoscopy.net/en/Femtoscan-D.php)

 PUNIAS (Protein Unfolding and Nanoindenation Analysis Software)